JakubPodlesnyGitHub/CharityApplication/README.md

 # CharityApplication
+## Bachelor of Engineering Project
-## As a solution to the problem presented in the engineering thesis, a web application was created that supports legal entities in managing charitable and non-profit events.
+### As a solution to the problem presented in the engineering thesis, a web application was created that supports legal entities in managing charitable and non-profit events.

 The following project presents the process of creating a web application.
 The main purpose of the application is to support and enable entities